nagyist/CHHS-POC/README.md

 4. Two usability testing sessions were held one week apart with five participants to evaluate the users’ ability to navigate to different pages and easily understand the information presented.
 Participants were given prompts to complete using the tool, while the team collected metrics and qualitative feedback.

-Design style guide: Bootstrap was used as the library for the front-end framework to ensure a responsive and mobile-first design.
-Style guide can be found at http://getbootstrap.com/ and comprehensive design specifications can be found in “core.css” in the repository.
+Design style guide: [Bootstrap](http://getbootstrap.com/) was used as the grid system and component library to ensure a consistent and responsive design.
+A [Bootswatch](http://bootswatch.com/) template was then used to better match the CHHS color scheme.

 ### Agile development approach: